nikhilvijay/InspireBookLibrary/README.md

 Note that for macOS, you should run `sudo chmod -R 775 InspireBookLibrary`.

+In some cases, you may also need to add Angular Material (`ng add @angular/material`) and Bootstrap (`npm install bootstrap jquery popper.js`) manually to run or build the application.
+In most cases, this is not required.
+This should be done only if you face issues in running or building the application.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.